 It can be intimidating to stick your hand into a tank with your ravenously hungry goldfish.
 You never know when you might catch a nip from a goldfish, and they can be quite the greedy little fish.
 Is there anything you should be concerned about if your goldfish nibbles your hand, though?
 Do they even have teeth?
+Yes, they do!
 Let’s talk about the unusual mouth anatomy of your aquatic friend, the goldfish.

 Do Goldfish Have Teeth?

 Yes!
 However, they don’t have teeth in the way you might think.
 It’s a little more…Alien than the straightforward mouth anatomy we’re used to.
 Obviously, humans have teeth in their mouths.
-We use the teeth to chew our food before swallowing it, where it begins digesting in the stomach.
+We use our teeth to chew our food before swallowing it, where it begins digesting in the stomach.
 Many animals have this type of mouth anatomy, and it’s a commonality among almost all mammals, as well as many fish and reptiles.

 Goldfish don’t have teeth in their mouths.
 They actually have “pharyngeal teeth”.
 These teeth are in the throat and are used for crushing and grinding of food before it enters the digestive system.
 This means that goldfish don’t start chewing their food until it has passed through the mouth.

 Many goldfish die as a result of improper feeding, diet, and/or portion sizes – which can be easily prevented by proper education.

 That's why we recommend the best-selling book, The Truth About Goldfish, which covers everything about goldfish nutrition, tank maintenance, illnesses & more!
 Check it out on Amazon today.